History of Southeast Asia: Paleolithic

 The region was already inhabited by Homo erectus from approximately 1,500,000 years ago during the Middle Pleistocene age.
 Data analysis of stone tool assemblages and fossil discoveries from Indonesia, Southern China, the Philippines, Sri Lanka and more recently Cambodia and Malaysia has established Homo erectus migration routes and episodes of presence as early as 120,000 years ago, with even older isolated finds dating back to 1.8 million years ago.
-Java Man (Homo erectus erectus) and Homo floresiensis attest to a sustained regional presence and isolation, long enough for notable diversification of the species' specifics.
-Rock art (parietal art) dating from 40,000 years ago (which is currently the world's oldest) has been discovered in the caves of Borneo.
+Java Man (Homo erectus erectus) and Homo floresiensis both discovered on Indonesia's islands, attest to a sustained regional presence and isolation, long enough for notable diversification of the species' specifics.
+Rock art (parietal art) dating from 40,000 to 60,000 years ago (which is currently the world's oldest) has been discovered in the caves of Sulawesi and Borneo (Kalimantan).
 Homo floresiensis also lived in the area up until at least 50,000 years ago, after which they became extinct.
-Distinct Homo sapiens groups, ancestral to East-Eurasian (East Asian-related) populations, and South-Eurasian (Papuan-related) populations, reached the region by 50,000 BCE to 70,000 BCE, with some arguing earlier.
+Modern Homo sapiens groups, ancestral to Ancient East Eurasians (Eastern non-Africans), including East Asians (Onge and Tianyuan related) populations, and Oceanian (Papuan-related) populations, reached the region by 50,000 BCE to 70,000 BCE, with some arguing earlier.
 These immigrants might have, to some extent, merged and reproduced with members of the archaic population of Homo erectus, as the fossil discoveries in the Tam Pa Ling Cave suggest.
 During much of this time the present-day islands of western Indonesia were joined into a single landmass known as Sundaland due to lower sea levels.

+Distinctive East Eurasian (Eastern non-African) ancestry was recently found to have originated in Mainland Southeast Asia at ~50,000 BCE, and expanded through multiple migration waves southwards and northwards respectively, giving rise to both Oceanian (Papuan-related) and East Asian (Onge and Tianyuan related) lineages.

-Ancient remains of hunter-gatherers in Maritime Southeast Asia, such as one Holocene hunter-gatherer from South Sulawesi, had ancestry from both the South-Eurasian lineage (represented by Papuans and Aboriginal Australians), and the East-Eurasian lineage (represented by East Asians).
-The hunter-gatherer individual had approximately 50% "Basal-East Asian" ancestry and was positioned in between modern East Asians and Papuans of Oceania.
-The authors writing about the individual concluded that East Asian-related ancestry expanded from Mainland Southeast Asia into Maritime Southeast Asia much earlier than previously suggested, as early as 25,000BCE, long before the expansion of Austroasiatic and Austronesian groups.
+Ancient remains of hunter-gatherers in Maritime Southeast Asia, such as one Holocene hunter-gatherer from cave of Leang Panninge in South Sulawesi, had ancestry from both the Oceanian lineage (represented by Papuans and Aboriginal Australians), and the basal East Asian lineage (represented by Onge or Tianyuan related ancestry).
+The hunter-gatherer individual had approximately 50% "basal East Asian" ancestry and was positioned in between the Andamanese Onge and the Papuans of Oceania.
+The authors concluded that the presence of this type of ancestry in the Holocene hunter-gatherer suggests that the expansion of East Asian-related ancestry from Mainland Southeast Asia into Maritime Southeast Asia may have taken place long before the expansion of Austronesian societies.